 At this point, organizations start implementing measures to handle and mitigate any risks identified during the analysis step.
 That includes addressing security risks, ensuring all licenses fall under compliance policy guidelines, and establishing controls around maintaining a secure software environment.

-Try to approach SCA implementation with the goal of impacting users as little as possible.
-It helps to look for places where an organization can get elements in place quickly without a lot of interruptions for software engineers working on current projects.
+Try to approach SCA implementation to impact users as little as possible.
+It helps to look for places where an organization can get elements in place quickly without many interruptions for software engineers working on current projects.
 Below are other best practices to follow when working with SCA tools.

 Kiuwan’s comprehensive security platform helps development teams manage the software project throughout the SDLC.
-Our platform combines the best of SAST, SCA, and quality assurance (QA).
+Our platform combines the best of SAST and SCA.
 Developers gain the ability to rapidly locate and remediate vulnerabilities.
-Request a free trial and experience the benefits of Kiuwan or click the link below for a free demo. ⬇️
+Request a free trial and experience the benefits of Kiuwan, or click the link below for a free demo. ⬇️